3703781/MWLib/readme.md

 ![License](https://img.shields.io/badge/license-GPLv3-green.svg)
 ![Contributions welcome](https://img.shields.io/badge/contributions-welcome-orange.svg)

-MWLib  is written in C/C++ for STM32F4 series.
-It contains some of the drivers for a variety of devices.
+MWLib is an awesome library for STM32F4 series developed with Keil MDK, based on C/C++ and *STM32F4 Standard Peripheral Libraries*.
+It provides developers for quick use of electronic modules, featuring easy configuration and simple access.
+Though the library is yet crude, it is planned to cover a bunch of sensors and common I/O devices.

 ## Getting Started